sofia-calgaro/ZeroNuFit.jl/docs/src/inputs.md

 The file consists of a file of independent spectra to include in the fit (for example channels or partitions).
 A partition is defined uniquely by a range of time-stamps, a detector name and an experiment name.

-> [!NOTE]
+!!! note

-> In principle the 'detector' does not need to be a single detector but can be a label for any groups of detectors.
+    In principle the 'detector' does not need to be a single detector but can be a label for any groups of detectors.
     This allows to make fits where all detectors are fit together.

 The partitions are grouped into `fit_groups` these are sets of partitions which are treated with the same background fit model and range.
 In the partitions file the user must provide the information on the fit groups and partitions, (organised by fit group).
 This file must be provided as a JSON file, this allows a full customisation of the fit.